-The State of Georgia assesses its water bodies for compliance with water quality standards, as required by the federal Clean Water Act.
-Waters of the State are monitored by GAEPD, USGS, and local authorities contracted by GAEPD.
+Georgia assesses its water bodies for compliance with water quality standards, as required by the federal Clean Water Act.
+Waters of the state are monitored by GAEPD, USGS, and local authorities contracted by GAEPD.
 If an assessed water body is found not to meet standards, then it is considered "not supporting" its designated uses, and it is included on a list of impaired waters (303(d) list).
 Impairments must be addressed through the development of a Total Maximum Daily Load (TMDL), which sets a pollutant load and outlines a strategy for corrective action.
-Several stream reaches in the Lower Flint-Ochlockonee Water Planning Region are on the State's list of impaired waters.
+Several stream reaches in the Lower Flint-Ochlockonee Water Planning Region are on the state's list of impaired waters.
 A summary of impaired waters in this water planning region is provided in Figure 3-12.

-&lt;sup>7 See Section 5.3 for a discussion of future water quality modeling results.
+9 See Section 5.3 for a discussion of future water quality modeling results.